 It’s a common enough argument.
-Men’s Health Magazine, Cosmopolitan, Elite Daily, The Huffington Post, and a slew of other publications have published articles promising that sleeping in the buff will do everything from making your hair shinier to improve your sex life, all because it creates a better night’s sleep.
+Men’s Health Magazine, Cosmopolitan, Elite Daily, The Huffington Post, and a slew of other publications have published articles promising that sleeping in the buff will do everything from making one’s hair shinier to improve their sex life, all because it creates a better night’s sleep.
 But does sleeping naked actually produce a better night’s sleep?

-The research indicates that it can, but it’s certainly not necessary. “…Wearing heavy blankets or clothing to bed will impede the release of growth hormone, which means you won’t burn fat while you sleep or benefit from night-time repair of your bones, skin, and muscles, said Natasha Turner, a naturopathic doctor, in an article for the Canadian edition of The Huffington Post.
+The research indicates that it can, but it’s certainly not necessary. “…Wearing heavy blankets or clothing to bed will impede the release of growth hormone, which means people won’t burn fat while they sleep or benefit from night-time repair of their bones, skin, and muscles, said Natasha Turner, a naturopathic doctor, in an article for the Canadian edition of The Huffington Post.

-But there are lots of ways to avoid these problems without throwing away your pajamas, and in fact, there are no studies that show that sleeping in pajamas is bad for you.
-Neither are there any studies to show that sleeping naked is bad for you.
+But there are lots of ways to avoid these problems without throwing away one’s pajamas, and in fact, there are no studies that show that sleeping in pajamas is bad for someone.
+Neither are there any studies to show that sleeping naked is bad for them.

 Rather, it’s a question of preference.
-If the sleep shirt you’ve had for years is what produces your best night’s sleep, then that’s the best option.
-The important thing to consider is how your pajamas affect your overnight temperature.
+If the sleep shirt someone has for years is what produces their best night’s sleep, then that’s the best option.
+The important thing to consider is how their pajamas affect their overnight temperature.

 If your sleepwear is making you hot, try switching to a lighter fabric or shorter sleeves, or adjusting the temperature in your room.
 Then again, if you’re feeling adventurous, it may be worth experimenting with sleeping nude to see if it makes for sounder sleep.
 Bradberry swears it will make you more confident, though there’s no hard data to back that up.